MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │  1 │
     =#

-Aggregate queries operate contextually.
+Aggregate query primitives operate contextually.
 In the following example, `Count` is performed relative to each department.

     chicago[
         It.department >>